Haroenv/dzello-dot-com/content/blog/2012-11-21-live-stream-audio-from-osx-mountain-lion-with-icecast-and-darkice.md

 While it's a little more work, the outcome is the ability to stream **system audio** anywhere.
 This makes more scenarios possible and it requires less maintenance - there's no requirement to add media files in advance or to configure any applications.

-If you can hear it, you can stream it.

 ### Before starting
 You'll need the latest compiler installed, whether via XCode or the OSX Mountain Lion Command Line Tools installation at [http://connect.apple.com/](http://connect.apple.com/) (recommended if you don't need all of XCode).
 You'll need to be somewhat comfortable with working on the [command line](http://en.wikipedia.org/wiki/In_the_Beginning..._Was_the_Command_Line).